ThePalaceProject/web-patron/README.md

 ### ENV Vars and Building

 When building for production using `npm run build`, the env vars are set at build time.
 This means whatever you have in your `.env` or `.env.local` or set in the command line when running `npm run build` will be taken as the env for the app when you run it.
 Overriding env vars like this `CONFIG_FILE=config.yml npm run start` will not work, you have to set them at build time.

+### Theme UI

+This project uses [Theme UI](https://theme-ui.com/) which provides a simple JavaScript-based method with which to apply visual styles to your components.
+During development, you should use preset values from the site's theme (src/theme/theme.ts) whenever possible.
+[Learn more](https://theme-ui.com/getting-started) about Theme UI.

 ### Useful Scripts